-First impressions say a lot but with St Pete, there is so much to uncover besides the white sand on your feet on one of the famous gulf coast beaches.
+First impressions say a lot but with St Pete, there is so much to uncover besides the white sand on your feet while on one of the famous Gulf Coast beaches.
 There is also the city side filled with locals who take pride in their restaurants and businesses.

 Disclosure: Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.

 From hip and funky shops to the cute and cozy cafes, cultural museums, ethnic dining, or nightlife, you will not leave this city without experiencing the blend of hippie beach town and modern big city that makes St Pete so attractive.

 A weekend in St Petersburg wouldn’t be complete without visiting both the downtown and the beachside.
 In this guide on how to spend a quick 48 hours in St Petersburg, I will be covering the main two parts of the city and showing you ALL of the best things to do in St Petersburg and how to do them efficiently!

 If you are someone who likes to pack as many activities into one day as possible you’ll have no issues following along with this jam-packed 2 day St Pete itinerary but if you are someone who likes to go at a slower pace then you will be able to pick our your favorites and narrow down each of the days into an itinerary that works best for you!

 Weekend in St Petersburg: Day 1 Downtown St Pete